 On December 1st 47435 working the 13.21 Liverpool - Plymouth stalled at Dawlish whilst departing, possibly due to the very heavy seas running at the time.
 A Class 47 was sent from Newton Abbot to assist, leaving the passenger train very exposed to the ocean elements for about an hour.
 The heavy seas eventually swept away much of the ballast on the down line, which required single line working between Teignmouth & Dawlish Warren for three days.

 The year closed out with bad weather in the Midlands and North East.
 Walsall station, as usual, was flooded after torrential rain on December 29th.
-Heavy snow over the New Year plagued services with delays and faulty equipment made life even more difficult to maintain the timetable.
-In the West Country Exeter proved to be a graveyard for frozen up locomotives, with temperatures reaching down to -13C most things simply froze up.
+Heavy snow over the New Year plagued services with delays whilst faulty equipment made life even more difficult to maintain the timetable.
+In the West Country with temperatures reaching down to -13C many things simply froze up, Exeter proved to be a graveyard for frozen up equipment, with eighteen locomotives awaiting a thaw including 25052, 25206/225/263, the only operable machine being 46020, which had been equipped with steam lances for the freeing of pointwork and rodding.
 The local services out of Exeter were cancelled due to the diesel multiple units being frozen solid.
-Exeter contained eighteen frozen up locomotives including 25052, 25206/225/263, the only serviceable machine being 46020, which had been equipped with steam lances for the freeing of pointwork and rodding.
 The 31st's 00.05 Paddington - Penzance was reported eighteen hours late at Plymouth, 50046 had failed at Brent with 47106 sent to assist, the service was terminated at Plymouth.
 Penzance passengers went forward on the 10.30 ex Paddington, itself running eight hours late.
 The Penzance passengers off he 00.05 service had a journey time of 25 hours.
 Many Western Region cancellations continued over the New Year, with heavy delays to services that did run.
 Lines blocked included the Salisbury - Exeter and Weymouth - Castle Cary.

 In the Merseyside area heavy icing on December 30th led to the use of Merseyrail's Battery Locomotive propelling the 05.17 Birkenhead North - West Kirby, followed by the 08.06 West Kirby - New Brighton.
 The morning's first Southport - Liverpool Central service suffered over two hours delay and was joined by the following service which had been cancelled to passengers but joined up with the first service to hopefully overcome the icing issues.
 Likewise in the opposite direction the 06.05 Liverpool Central - Southport was made up of nine vehicles instead of the usual three!